 Full-Contact Twists (Punch Like a Mule)

-According to Pavel, most twisting movements that target the obliques are useless and dangerous.
-Instead, use full contact twists, thus named because they help martial artists and boxers develop punching power (only about 20% of a boxer's punching power comes from the arm, pec, and shoulder — the rest is initiated from the hip and midsection).
+at target the obliques are useless and dangerous.
+Instead, use full contact twists, thus named because they help martial artists and boxers develop punching power (only about 20% of a boxer’s punching power comes from the arm, pec, and shoulder — the rest is initiated from the hip and midsection).
 These are also a favorite power exercise of shot-putters or, at least, Russian ones.

 Load a barbell on one side and put the empty end in the corner, just as if you’re going to perform old-school T-bar rows.
 Facing the bar, lift up and hold it in front of you with your fingers interlocked.
 The bar should be about 45 degrees from the floor.
 Keep your back and arms straight, and your knees bent.